ajflexxx/bmad-method-guide/02-bmad-philosophy-architecture.md

 ### Key Principles

-#### 1. **Specialization Over Generalization**
+#### 1. **Specialization Over Generalization** (Observed Pattern)
 Each agent embodies deep expertise in their domain.
 A Product Manager agent thinks and acts like a PM, not a generic AI trying to play multiple roles.
+This specialization pattern is evident throughout the agent implementations.

 #### 2. **Context-Engineered Development**
 BMad eliminates context loss - the biggest problem in AI-assisted development.
 Stories contain complete implementation details, architectural guidance, and full context embedded directly in the files.